unistack-org/micro/.gitea/ISSUE_TEMPLATE/feature-request---enhancement.md

 ---
 name: Feature request / Enhancement
-about: If you have a need not served by go-micro
+about: If you have a need not served by micro
 title: "[FEATURE]"
 labels: ''
 assignees: ''